 - 1. At least five class days prior to a hearing, the parties shall receive written notification of the hearing from the appropriate hearing board.
 This notice of hearing shall include: - a.
 The date, time, and location of the hearing; - b.
 The names of the hearing board members; and - c.
-The names of the parties' witnesses and advi- - sors (if known).
-2. Both the respondent and grievant shall have two class days from receiving the hearing notice to challenge any hearing board members for cause.27 - 3.
-The parties shall have two class days from receiving the hearing notice to provide the chair of the hearing board with the names of their witnesses and advisors, if such names are not already listed on the hearing notice.
-Both parties will receive a second notice containing this information no less than one class day prior to the hearing. - 4.
-Either party may request, for good cause, that the hearing be postponed.28 The chair of the hearing board may grant or deny such a request. - 5.
-The hearing shall be open unless the hearing board determines that the hearing should be
+The names of the parties' witnesses and advisors (if known). - 2.
+Both the respondent and grievant shall have two class days from receiving the hearing

-24 A "clear and present danger to the health or safety of persons or property" is defined as an immediate and significant danger.
+A "clear and present danger to the health or safety of persons or property" is defined as an immediate and significant danger.

-25 A designee of the Vice President will identify the appropriate respondent in grievances that are filed to challenge a University policy or regulation.
+A designee of the Vice President will identify the appropriate respondent in grievances that are filed to challenge a University policy or regulation.

-26 The hearing board must reject the grievance for lack of jurisdiction if the grievance does not articulate one of the appropriate bases for a grievance.
+The hearing board must reject the grievance for lack of jurisdiction if the grievance does not articulate one of the appropriate bases for a grievance.